spiceai/samples/tls/README.md

 ```

 # Create a certificate signing request & private key for `spiced`
-Next, we'll create a private key and a CSR for the `spiced` service.
+Next, create a private key and a CSR (Certificate Signing Request) for `spiced`.

 ```bash
 # Generate a private key (ECDSA)